GUARD10/goit-group-3-final-project/README.md

 - add, edit, and search contacts with phones and birthdays;
 - maintain tagged notes with color-coded labels;
 - persist and restore state from files (manual saves plus autosaves);
-- interact via a friendly CLI with interactive prompts.
+- interact via a friendly CLI with interactive prompts;
+- view rich-formatted tables and a calendar highlighting birthdays.

 ### 2. Prerequisites
 1. **Operating System:** Windows, macOS, or Linux.